-Shares deposited in the future with the custodian must be accompanied by certain delivery documentation and shall, at the time of such deposit, be registered in the name of as depositary for the benefit of holders of ADRs or in such other name as the depositary shall direct.
+Shares deposited in the future with the custodian must be accompanied by certain delivery documentation and shall, at the time of such deposit, be registered in the name of for the benefit of holders of ADRs or in such other name as the depositary shall direct.

 The custodian will hold all deposited shares (including those being deposited by or on our behalf in connection with the offering to which this prospectus relates) for the account of the depositary.
 ADR holders thus have no direct ownership interest in the shares and only have such rights as are contained in the deposit agreement.
 The custodian will also hold any additional securities, property and cash received on or in substitution for the deposited shares.
 The deposited shares and any such additional items are referred to as "deposited securities."
 Upon each deposit of shares, receipt of related delivery documentation and compliance with the other provisions of the deposit agreement, including the payment of the fees and charges of the depositary and any taxes or other fees or charges owing, the depositary will issue an ADR or ADRs in the name or upon the order of the person entitled thereto evidencing the number of ADSs to which such person is entitled.
-All of the ADSs issued will, unless specifically requested to the contrary, be part of the depositary's direct registration system, and a registered holder will receive periodic statements from the depositary that will show the number of ADSs registered in such holder's name.
-An ADR holder can request that the ADSs not be held through the depositary's direct registration system and that a certificated ADR be issued
+All of the ADSs issued will, unless specifically requested to the contrary, be part of the depositary that will show the number of ADSs registered in such holder's name.
+An ADR holder can request that the ADSs not be held through the depositary's direct registration system and that a certificated ADR be issued.